-BEHAVIORAL HEALTH SERVICES
+BEHAVIORAL HEALTH SERVICES Main Phone Line: (231) 534-7090 Email: GOVBehavioralHealth@gtb-nsn.gov

-Email: GOVBehavioralHealth@gtb-nsn.gov

 GTB Behavioral Health Services (BHS) strives to provide the highest quality, professional care while utilizing a variety of services and treatment modalities to address the issues of substance usage and mental health while adhering to Tribal, Federal and State professional ethical codes and standards of conduct within a safe and confidential environment.
 To incorporate cultural teachings and ceremonies within the treatment modalities to foster optimum balance in the mental, emotional, physical and spiritual aspects of the whole person and their family.
-BHS is a CARF Accredited Outpatient Substance Abuse Program providing Culturally integrated client-centered care by licensed and Certified Therapists.
+BHS is a CARF Accredited Outpatient Substance Abuse Program providing Culturally integrated clientcentered care by licensed and Certified Therapists.

-BHS assists with inpatient residential treatment referrals for substance use disorders and in the development of ongoing sober support to individuals upon their return to the community.
+BHS assists with outpatient & inpatient residential treatment referrals for substance use disorders and in the development of ongoing sober support to individuals upon their return to the community.
 A contractual Psychiatrist is available to provide medication management and psychiatric evaluations for adult clientele.